-Appeals Officers will be free of conflict of interest and bias, and will not have served as Investigator, Title IX Coordinator, or Hearing Officer in the same matter.
+Appeals Officers will be free of conflict of interest and bias, and will not have served as Investigator, Title IX Coordinator, or have made the Determination in the same matter.
 The outcome of the appeal will be provided in writing simultaneously to both parties, and include the rationale for the decision.
 Once an appeal is decided, the outcome is final.